Generally, there are two ways to install WordPress; manually or with the help of software.

 Step 1: Open the Softaculous App Installer

-When you have a GreenGeeks hosting account, you’ll have access to cPanel.
+With GreenGeeks hosting plans, you’ll have access to cPanel.
 This is a versatile administrative dashboard that gives you control over many aspects of your website.

 From cPanel, scroll to the Softaculous Apps Installer and click “WordPress.”